Rex Putnam High School

-Rex Putnam High School (often Putnam High School) is a public high school in Milwaukie, Oregon, United States.
+Rex Putnam High School (RPHS, colloquially Putnam) is a 4-year public high school in Milwaukie, Oregon, United States.
+It is the second oldest of the four public high schools in the North Clackamas School District.
+The attendance area includes southern Milwaukie, Oak Grove, Oatfield, Johnson City, and a small portion of Clackamas.

 History

-The school was named after former Oregon Superintendent of Public Instruction Dr. Rex Putnam.
+The school was named after former Oregon Superintendent of Public Instruction, Dr. Rex Putnam.

 Rex Putnam has been an International Baccalaureate school since the spring of 2008.
 As such, the school offers the International Baccalaureate Diploma Programme to its Juniors and Seniors.
 Approximately 46% of the Junior class and 40% of the Senior class is enrolled in one or more IB courses as of 2010.
 Rex Putnam is the only North Clackamas high school that houses the IB Programme.
 Colleges and Universities around the world recognize the IB Programme and it is a very high honor to complete it.

 Academics

 In 1985, Rex Putnam High School was honored in the Blue Ribbon Schools Program, the highest honor a school can receive in the United States.

 In 2008, 81% of the school's seniors received their high school diploma.
-Of 306 students, 249 graduated, 31 dropped out, 11 received a modified diploma, and 15 are still in high school.
+Of 306 students, 249 graduated, 31 dropped out, 11 received a modified diploma, and 15 were still in high school the following year.

+The school holds an open enrollment Spanish dual language immersion program.
+Students can enroll after completing the program at Alder Creek Middle School, which gets its dual language students from Milwaukie-El Puente Elementary.
+Students can also enroll if they complete an equivalent program at another school.